radiantearth/crop-type-detection-ICLR-2020/README.md

 |Be_CarEFuL 	| 1.174099923 	| 58.9 | 87.5 | 66.4 | 23.8 | 14.8 | 2.7 | 0.0 | 8.8|
 |Threshold 	| 1.176934328 		| 58.5 | 85.9 | 68.7 | 9.5 | 15.8 | 0.0 | 3.0 | 8.8|
 |AnsemChaieb 	| 1.177508763 	| 63.1 | 89.8 | 82.1 | 4.8 | 14.8 | 1.4 | 1.5 | 2.9|

+Source code of each of the winners is included in the [solutions](/solutions/) folder.

 ## About Radiant Earth Foundation